 Key Stage Three

-Students in years 7 and 8 receive a one-hour lesson each week.
-In year 9, students receive two lessons each week.
+Students in years 7, 8 and 9, as of September 2022, receive a one-hour lesson each week.
+Currently, year 9 have 2 lessons each week.

 Students explore issues of creation – Christian views and scientific views; environmental problems and responsibility; animal uses and abuse; wealth and poverty.
 Christian teachings on all these themes will be explored and contrasted with personal views.